cameron-astor/jumpcut/README.md

 As of November of 2023, the Premiere AI tools are still in beta.
 They are promising as a potential replacement for waveform-based jump cut automation, but they are still not at the point where I find them usable in my own workflow.

 ## Installation
+The extension is not currently available on Adobe's distribution platforms, so it must be installed manually.

+Clone the repository into your Adobe CEP extensions folder. \
+On Windows: `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions`\
+On Mac: `~/Library/Application Support/Adobe/CEP/extensions`

+The Premiere API does not expose data on audio waveforms, so the extension relies on an external executable (compiled from `jumpcut.py` via `pyinstaller`) to perform jumpcut calculations.
+This executable in turn relies on [ffmpeg](https://ffmpeg.org/download.html) to read different codecs.
+If you already have `ffmpeg` installed on your system path, then the script will use your already installed version.
+If you don't have it installed, it will look for an `ffmpeg` binary in the `/dist/bin` directory of the extension.
+Future releases will come bundled with `ffmpeg`.

+It is worth noting that this executable must have permission to read the original media source files that are referenced in Premiere.

+Since the extension is not currently signed, it must be run in [debug mode](https://github.com/Adobe-CEP/Getting-Started-guides/blob/master/Client-side%20Debugging/readme.md#set-the-debug-mode).

 ## Manual
 #### Prerequisites